RailsGirlsAuckland/animalparty/story.md

-![the doctor duck has come to visit the duck who has had too much to drink] (http://www.clipartbest.com/cliparts/dT6/gB4/dT6gB4pT9.gif) this duck was mistaken for a dirty patch of carpet
+![the doctor duck has come to visit the duck who has had too much to drink] (http://www.clipartbest.com/cliparts/dT6/gB4/dT6gB4pT9.gif) this duck was mistaken for a dirty patch of carpet the doctor duck has come to visit the duck who has had too much to drink

 ![this duck was mistaken for a dirty patch of carpet](http://a.gifb.in/092013/1378748336_vacuuming_a_duck.gif)
 <!--end team ducks-->